fleralle/drive-predict/README.md

 The EDA has been conducted in 3 distinct steps :
 * Loading the datasets and checking the structure, feature types and null values.
-* Looking at feature distribution (lookiing for outliers) and any feature correlations.
+* Looking at feature distribution (looking for outliers) and any feature correlations.
-* Extracting the driving events (braking, acceleration, turning), calculating the metrics around tose events and then plotting the metrics against with our target value `driver_rush`
+* Extracting the driving events (braking, acceleration, turning), calculating the metrics around those events and then plotting the metrics against with our target value `driver_rush`

 From the 3 events types the most notable one is the braking.
 Even if the numbers are not huge, the ratio of harsh braking over total braking events is five times higher when the driver is in a rush compared to not in a rush.
 The others events (accelerations and turnings) didn't really show a difference between `rush` vs `not rush` when looking at harsh accelerations ratio and harsh turning ratio.

 The EDA highlights also the fact that the observations are not conclusives.
 It would have been helpful to get more data and especially more data coming from distinct drivers.
-Here we only have the driving measurements for one driver-one car which obviouly is not ideal.
+Here we only have the driving measurements for one driver-one car which obviously is not ideal.

-## Modeling
+## Modelling

 This step consists in trying to find the best model which can predict our target value `driver_rush`.
-We took a pragmatic approach to the modeling phase and followed the steps bellow :
+We took a pragmatic approach to the modelling phase and followed the steps bellow :

 * Select list of known classification models
 * Run a baseline model for each of our pre-selected models